 Grand Rapids, MI (May 5, 2016) — eVideon (www.evideon.com) announces that it has been selected to install its Patient Experience Platform in the new Southeast Louisiana Veterans Health Care System (SLVHCS) in New Orleans.

 “The new VA health care system in New Orleans has been designed to provide an environment that honors Veterans and their families,” said Jeff Ingle, founder and president of eVideon.
 “The new medical campus is literally the cornerstone for the emerging biosciences industry in New Orleans, which ties in perfectly with eVideon’s approach to interactive, personalized patient care.”

 Southeast Louisiana Veterans Health Care System in New Orleans is known for providing quality, compassionate health care to Veterans.
 The new medical campus, which replaces the one damaged from flooding after Hurricane Katrina, is designed as a model for healthcare of the future.
 It will set the standard for world-class, patient-centered care for Veterans.

-Located on Canal Street, the 200-bed medical center is approximately 1.7 million square feet and will serve nearly 70,000 Veterans.
+Located at 2400 Canal Street, the 200-bed medical center - equipped with 475 TV locations - is approximately 1.7 million square feet and will serve nearly 70,000 Veterans.

 SLVHCS is using eVideon throughout its campus to provide Veterans with a personalized experience that engages, educates and entertains them during their stay.
 Veterans have access to customized health education, television programming, movies on demand and hospital information on their in-room television.